Tuesday, September 16, 2014

 This extremely Irish woman is walking through some ruins(?) with a very Sean Connery esque fellow.
 Going by series conventions, you might expect that this guy is immortal and that's his mortal wife, but that would be incorrect.
 SHE is the immortal and he's her mortal husband.

-Actually, this guy is Luther, a dastardly immortal who has achieved a high level of fame among series fans.
-Not sure why, as he really isn't that interesting compared to other major immortals in this season like Xavier and Hyde.
+Actually, this guy is Luther, a dastardly immortal who has achieved a high level of fame among series fans because he does the unthinkable: He actually gives Duncan a real fight.
+He's also a real bastard.

-Instead of getting out of the way, the hippie liberal husband is all "lets work this out like civilized adults".
+Instead of getting out of the way of immortal business, the hippie liberal husband is all "now honey I'm sure we can work this out like civilized adults"

 Luther jumps down and demands that Rebecca surrender in exchange for the life of the hippie liberal, who still thinks they can work this out.

 Yep, this is Rebecca, the famed teacher of Amanda.
 She immediately throws down her weapon in response.
-These people are so dumb.
+This...is a very bad move.
 How has she lasted for 1200 years?

-"I LOVE BLACKS!
+"I LOVE BLACK PEOPLE!
 I VOTED FOR OBAMA!" screams Rebecca's hippie liberal husband.
+But will it be enough??

 ...Luther offs him anyway.